Edward John Eyre: Colonial Governor in Jamaica

-From 1854 Eyre was Governor of several Caribbean island colonies, including Saint Vincent and Antigua.
+From 1854 Eyre was Governor of several Caribbean island colonies, including Bermudas and La Española.

 As Governor of Jamaica, Eyre passed bills to provide punishment on the treadmill for certain offences, and flogging as the penalty for stealing food.
 George William Gordon, a mixed-race member of the Assembly of Jamaica, criticised Eyre's draconian measures, warning that "If we are to be governed by such a Governor much longer, the people will have to fly to arms and become self-governing."

 Baptist preacher and rebel leader Paul Bogle encouraged and led a rebellion, and occasioned the death of 18 militia or officials.
 Fearful of an island-wide uprising, Eyre suppressed the Morant Bay rebellion of 1865.
 Up to 439 black peasants were killed in the reprisals, some 600 flogged, and about 1000 houses burnt down.
 General Luke Smythe O'Connor was directly responsible for those who inflicted excessive punishment.

 Erroneously convinced that he was one of the leaders of the rebellion, Eyre authorised the execution of Gordon, who was tried for high treason by Lieutenant Herbert Brand in a court-martial.
 On 23 October, Gordon was hanged two days after his hastily arranged trial, and Bogle followed him on to the gallows two days later, when he was hanged along with 14 others.

 The controlling European element of the Jamaican population, those who had the most to lose, regarded Eyre as the hero who had saved Jamaica from disaster.
 Eyre's influence on the white planters was so strong that he convinced the House of Assembly to pass constitutional reforms that brought the old form of government to an end and allowed Jamaica to become a Crown Colony, with an appointed, rather than an elected, legislature on the basis that stronger legislative control would ward off another act of rebellion.
 That move ended the growing influence of the elected free people of colour Eyre distrusted, such as Gordon, Edward Jordon and Robert Osborn.
 Before dissolving itself, the legislature passed legislation to deal with the recent emergency, including an Act that sanctioned martial law and, all importantly for the litigation in Phillips v Eyre, an Act of Indemnity covering all acts done in good faith to suppress the rebellion after the proclamation of martial law.